Blog

 According to a PwC CEO survey, 45% of CEOs are expanding their teams to include professionals with diverse skill sets.
 This change reflects the need for holistic insights into both day-to-day operations and strategic planning, blurring the lines between roles like CEO and COO.
 Hybrid roles are emerging, requiring leaders to possess both strategic foresight and operational expertise.

-shifts in ceo and coo collaboration
+Shifts in ceo and coo collaboration

 Modern collaborations between CEOs and COOs reflect this trend as well.
 Tim Cook at Apple provides a sterling example.
 Initially, as COO, Cook's performance in daily operations paved the way for his rise to CEO.
 His tenure showcases the fluidity between these leadership roles, underscoring how proficiency in one can translate to success in the other.
 Apple's CEO transition is detailed in Inc's article.

-changing responsibilities
+Changing responsibilities

 Duties of CEOs and COOs are evolving.
 Industry-specific shifts are influencing these changes.
 For instance, in tech companies, COOs are increasingly taking on roles traditionally held by CTOs, as operational and technological aspects become intertwined.
 This integration signifies the growing importance of technical acumen in executive roles.